Help to Buy: Equity Loan

 - be married or in a co-habiting relationship, either now or on legal completion with anyone who owns or has owned a home or land anywhere in the world

-If you’re married or in a co-habiting relationship, you’ll have to make a joint application with your spouse or civil partner and both live in the home having it as your only residence.
+If you’re married or in a co-habiting relationship, you must make a joint application with your spouse or civil partner and both live in the home as your only residence.

 There are price limits on homes you can buy with an equity loan.
 The limit is different for each region in England.